chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_resource_common_attributes.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following parameters are common to every resource:
+The following attributes are common to every resource:

 .. list-table::
    :widths: 60 420